50 facts and figures about D-Day

 Families fought—and died—together

-Among those buried at the Normandy American Cemetery are 33 sets of brothers who were buried side by side.
+Among those buried at the Normandy American Cemetery are 33 sets of brothers who were buried beside each other.
 A father and son are also buried there together.

 [Pictured: American soldiers kneel at the graves of their fallen comrades near Sainte Mere Eglise, France.]